Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/ActivityConfiguration.md

 Key Design Concepts

+## Configuration involves the manipulation of a JSON structure called an Activity Container that contains all information about the Activity.
+When the Activity is created, this Activity Container JSON is generated between the client and hub.
+When a configure call is made to a Terminal, the Activity Container is passed to the code responsible for activity configuration.
+Most Terminals will make modifications to the Activity Container, generally by adding or modifying JSON data elements called Crates.
+The most common modification a Terminal typically makes to an Activity Container is the creation or updating of a Crate of UI Controls which will be used by the client to show the user configuration UI.
+Once the terminal is completed with a round of configuration, it returns the modified Activity Container back to the Hub, which saves changes before passing it on to the client.

 ##  Activities define their UI via a JSON mechanism

 Configuration begins when a Client adds or loads an Activity into a Plan. the Client POSTs to the Hub’s /activities/configure endpoint.
 The Hub checks to see if the Activity [requires authorization](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/Services/Authorization.md), which basically means that its Terminal is going to need to log into a web service.
 If authorization is required, the Hub checks to see if it is storing a relevant AuthorizationToken.
 If so, the token is POSTed to the appropriate Terminal’s /actions/configure endpoint along with the Action json.
 (If a token is not available, the Hub responds to the Client, instructing it to initiate a (usually OAuth) authorization process).